 Need for Financial Planning:

 Financial planning offers a coordinated and comprehensive approach to helping you achieve your personal and reasonable financial goals.
 Building, managing and preserving wealth is not an easy task.
 Maybe you have recently retired and are concerned about outliving your nest egg.
 Perhaps you are a baby boomer trying to plan for a secure retirement.
 Maybe you are part of the “sandwich generation”, caring for your own children at home while also caring for the needs of aging parents.
 Maybe you are recently widowed or divorced with all of the complications that these life challenges bring.
 Maybe you have accumulated substantial wealth and want to protect your assets from lawsuits, spendthrift relatives, divorce or other potential threats not only to yourself but also to your heirs.
-Further complicating the financial landscape is the vast array of advisors and publications that typically offer conflicting opinions and advice.
+Further complicating the financial landscape is the vast array of publications that typically offer conflicting opinions and advice.
 Fortunately, CERTIFIED FINANCIAL PLANNER™ practitioners are available to assist you in the process of developing a sound financial plan.
 Selecting appropriate investments is simply one ingredient in the recipe for an effective financial plan that should also include retirement and estate planning.
 An experienced financial planning team will help you to :

 1. IDENTIFY YOUR GOALS